gonglexin/poker_face/README.md

 Implement two core features:

 - Transform your webcam feed into stickers or avatars
-- Pose questions about the camera images to GPT
+- Pose questions about the webcam images to GPT

 ## Youtube Intro Video